DRAKEN: Viking LongshipAdd to My Trip | View My Trip

 Draken Harald Hårfagre was launched in 2012.
 While not a replica of a known ship, she is a reconstruction based on historic documents – particularly the Norse Sagas, archeological findings, and Norwegian boatbuilding traditions.
 She is the world’s largest Viking ship sailing in modern times.
 She carries one large, square sail, which can drive the ship at a speed of 14 knots.
 She can be rowed by one hundred oarsmen.
 The ship is equipped with 25 pairs of oars —each oar powered by two men.
 During her transatlantic Expedition America 2016, Draken Harald Hårfagre was crewed by 32 sailors.

-Draken Harald Hårfagre will be at Mystic Seaport Museum until spring 2018, when her crew plans a tour of the U.S. East Coast.
+Draken Harald Hårfagre returned to winter at Mystic Seaport Museum in October 2018, following her tour of the U.S. East Coast.

-Please note: Draken is no longer open for tours.
+Please note: Draken is not open for tours.